A Guide to the Best 2022 Benefits for Veterans in the State of Maryland

 Statewide Property Tax Exemptions for Maryland Veterans

-Maryland disabled veteran benefits for property taxes are some of the best.
 If you’re a resident of the state and are a 100% permanently and totally (P&T) disabled veteran, you may be completely exempt from paying property tax on your primary residence!
-You must have an honorable discharge and proof of residency.
-Surviving spouses are also eligible for this exemption.

-To apply, complete the application form with a disability certification from the VA.
+To apply, complete the application form with a disability certification from the VA

 Local Property Tax Benefits in Maryland by County